bbc/peaks.js/customising.md

 [`Peaks.PointMarker`](src/main/views/point-marker.js). `Peaks.PointMarker` is a
 base class that implements the marker drag and drop functionality.

-Point markers are created in both the zoomview and overview waveform views.
-You can use the `view` option to give the marker a different appearance or behaviour for each view.
+You can use the `view` option to give the marker a different appearance or behaviour in the zoomview and overview waveform views.
+You can also return `null` from this function if you do not want to display a point marker handle.

 ```javascript
 class CustomPointMarker extends Peaks.PointMarker {